mauriciodebido-boop/Pan-MM2-AutoFarm-Script-Made-By-Imapanbtw/README.md

+# 👋 Welcome!

-# 👋 Hi, I'm PAN!
+# I'm **PAN** 👾

-I make scripts for **Roblox**, and this repository is where I share some of my best work.

-Feel free to use any of the scripts!
-To copy one, just:
+I create **Roblox scripts** and upload them here for everyone to use.
+This repository is a collection of my projects, experiments, and some of the scripts I'm most proud of.

+Whether you're learning, testing, or just looking for something useful, I hope you find what you need here!

+---

+## 📥 How to Use a Script

+Getting a script is easy:

 1. Open the script you want.
-2. Click **Raw** in the top-right corner.
+2. Click the **Raw** button in the top-right corner.
-3. Copy the code and you're ready to go!
+3. Copy the code.

-I hope you find these scripts useful!
+4. Paste it wherever you need it.

+That's it! 🎉

+---

+## 📂 What You'll Find Here

+* ⚡ Roblox utility scripts
+* 🎮 Game-specific scripts
+* 🛠️ Helpful tools
+* 🚀 New projects in the future

+I'm always working on new things, so check back every now and then for updates!

+---

+## 👤 About Me

+* **GitHub:** PAN
+* **Roblox:** **Imapanbtw**
+* **TikTok:** **@pannnn..__**

+I enjoy making scripts, learning new things, and improving my projects whenever I can.

+---

-## ❤️ Support Me
+## ⭐ Support

-If you'd like to support me, consider following me on **TikTok**!
+If you like my work, you can support me by:

-I'm also planning to improve this README over time, so expect it to get a lot better.
-Thanks for checking out my repository!
+* ⭐ Starring this repository.
+* 🍴 Forking it if you want to build on it.
+* 📢 Sharing it with your friends.
+* 🎥 Following me on TikTok: **@pannnn..__**

+Every bit of support motivates me to keep creating and sharing more scripts!

+---

+## ⚠️ Disclaimer

+These scripts are provided for educational and personal use.
+Please respect the rules of the games you're using them in, and remember that you're responsible for how you use them.

+---

+# Thanks for visiting! ❤️

+I appreciate everyone who checks out my projects.
+Have fun, and enjoy the scripts!

+**— PAN**